The Perils of Finding Saengerheim and the Klettergarten!

 Belaying has a few universal principles that transcend culture.
 However, as fellow expats and travelers can attest to, there are still some noticeable belay differences in Germany compared to the US.
 In short, “semi automatic” tube devices are preferred and the munter hitch is very often used outdoors.

-Death to Tubes.
+Belay Differences between Germany and the US: Death to Tubers!
 Long Live the Smart!

 An observant foreigner may notice that German gyms have a conspicuous lack of tube style ATCs (aka “tubers” in German).
 This is not to say you won’t see them, but at least half of all belay devices will be assisted braking devices like the Edelrid Megajul or Mammut Smart or Austrialpin Fish.
 A German Alpine Club (DAV) study which is widely read and cited here in Germany strongly warns against using standard tube devices and indeed, you’ll never find them for rent at a gym and rarely even being used by